Narita International Airport: Transfer to/from Haneda Airport

 Haneda Airport is approximately 1.5–2 hours from Narita Airport by rail or bus.
-By rail, the Keisei Electric Railway runs direct trains between Narita and Haneda in 101 minutes for ¥1740 as of May 2012.
+By rail, the Keisei Electric Railway runs direct trains between Narita and Haneda in 101 minutes.
 The Tokyo Monorail runs from Haneda to Hamamatsuchō Station in 15–20 minutes.
-A short transfer to Japan Railway train to Tōkyō Station is required to connect to the Narita Express train to Narita airport.
+A short transfer to a JR line train (e.g. Yamanote Line) to Tōkyō Station is required to connect to the Narita Express train to Narita airport.
 There are also direct buses between the airports operated by Airport Limousine Bus.
 The journey takes 65–85 minutes or longer depending on traffic.